dbc60/blog/content/note/2017-02-02-programming-tips-and-snippets.md

 ### Go Workspace

-Go code is kept in a _workspace_.
+[Go code][go] is kept in a _workspace_.
 A workspace contains _many_ source repositories (that is, `git` or `mercurial` repositories).
 The Go tool understands the layout of a workspace.
 You don't need a `Makefile`.
 The file and directory layout contain all the necessary information.

 A Go workspace looks like this: